santoshilam/Discipline_Specific_Guidance_for_DMPs/README.md

 # How to contribute

-Since this DMP guidance resource is developed with the intention that it will be maintained by the community and that researchers in any discpline and from anywhere can contribute.
-The most direct way to add to this guidane is to submit a pull request which will be reviewed and then approved.
-The chapter1.md file contains the template, which can be used to create the guidance for a new discipline.
+This DMP guidance resource is developed with the intention that it will be maintained by the community and that researchers in any discpline and from anywhere can contribute.
+The most direct way to add to this guidane is to submit a pull request.
+This will be reviewed and then approved.
+The chapter1.md file in the contents folder contains the template, which can be used to create the guidance for a new discipline.
 If you would like to submit an change to an existing guidance document, that too can be submitted as a pull request.

+Alternatively you can use the [Google Doc to add your guidance](https://docs.google.com/document/d/1ziobIRQrrXcf6mMMLJAHeKMEdfnkRDf3VnhBxHSB2iI/edit?usp=sharing).
+To do this, please download the google doc as word document

 # Pre-requisites